Learn the steps to help heal injuries of soft tissue and broken bones.

 Collagen is the glue that holds your tissues together.
 When tissue is torn, broken, or cut, the collagen structure is disrupted.
 As it heals, the replacement collagen is tougher, but also less elastic and more brittle.
 It is more prone to tearing again – as any active person will tell you.

 We often think of collagen as being only about wrinkle prevention, i.e. the better your collagen structure is, the less wrinkles you will develop as you age.
 The truth is, collagen is also a critical part of our bone structure.
 Collagen supplements are crucial for proper, thorough, and faster healing of breaks, tears, strains, and sprains.
 I often suggest that very active people should take collagen on a daily basis.

 Every cell in your body needs minerals all the time, and more so when healing traumatic injuries.
 At the very least the addition of calcium, magnesium, boron, and zinc are required.

 Vitamins are needed, too

-Even the University of Maryland Medical Center advocates using natural therapies, including herbs, vitamins, and minerals, to aid in the healing of injuries.2
+Even the University of Maryland Medical Center has advocated using natural therapies, including herbs, vitamins, and minerals, to aid in the healing of injuries.

 I am a strong advocate of using Ionic Footbaths for supporting the healing of damaged tissue.
 The protocol is one footbath session every other day for 21 days, then take 3 weeks off, and repeat – although, when in dire situations, I have been know to do (and to recommend) one footbath every other day for months on end.
 I personally use and recommend the AMD IonCleanse.
 The increase in cellular energy created by the IonCleanse has been instrumental in healing injuries in half of the prognosed time, and in helping people to avoid surgical reconstruction.